-This report is available only to The School Communications and Engagement (SCE) unit.
+This report is available only to the School Communications and Engagement (SCE) unit.

 How will this report benefit me?

 Users can view the destination schools for a primary school, including non-government secondary schools.
-SCE staff can use this information to understand where parents are choosing to send primary students for high school and whether the choices are changing over time.
+SCE staff can use this information to understand where parents are choosing to send primary students to high school and whether the choices are changing over time.

 What does the ScR Enrolment report provide?